hilalisadev/coder-cli/docs/coder_cli_all_docs.md

 * [coder urls](#coder-urls)	 - Interact with environment DevURLs

 ## coder sync

 Establish a one way directory sync to a Coder environment

-### Synopsis

-Establish a one way directory sync to a Coder environment